lemonmade/quilt/documentation/deploy/cloudflare.md

 [build.upload]
 format = "service-worker"

-# As noted above, if you are passing serveAssets: false in your Sewing Kit
+# As noted above, if you are passing site: false in your project’s
 # configuration, you do not need to include this configuration.
 [site]
 bucket = "./build/assets"